NZ fuel supply security · assumptions & sources · 16 Apr 2026

 4. Scenario presets

 The model includes three presets that populate input parameters with internally consistent assumptions.
 All parameters remain adjustable after selection.
+Recalibrated Day 54 (23 Apr 2026) against: IRGC firing on Hormuz transits, Kuwait 2nd force majeure (crude + refined), ceasefire extended but blockade remains (~5 passages/day vs 60 pre-crisis), Korea 273M bbl non-Hormuz crude procurement.

 Best case

-Hormuz closure15 days
+Hormuz closure75 days

 S. Korea export banNone

-Singapore throughput80%
+Singapore throughput80% (no further cuts)

-S. Korea throughput70%
+S. Korea throughput70% (no further cuts)

-Demand responseNone
+Demand response−5%

-Medium case (default)
+Medium case

-Hormuz closure30 days
+Hormuz closure120 days

-Singapore throughput60%
+Singapore throughput60% → 35% (Day 80)

-S. Korea throughput50%
+S. Korea throughput50% → 40% (Day 80)

-Demand responseNone
+Demand response−15%

 Severe case